Eden Hazard: 2021–2023: Continued struggle, departure, and retirement

 In the 2021–22 season, Hazard was playing respectably well early in the season, but faced competition from Vinícius Júnior, causing him to be pushed to the periphery of Carlo Ancelotti's main starting eleven.
-Hazard's relationship with Ancelotti would sour later on in the season.
+Hazard's relationship with Ancelotti would decline later on in the season.
 Hazard then suffered from a minor knock and gastroenteritis.
 On 20 January 2022, Hazard scored his first goal of the season, a 115th–minute winner against Elche to send Real Madrid to the quarter–finals of the Copa del Rey.
 On 25 March, Real Madrid announced that he would undergo surgery to remove the osteosynthesis plate in his right fibula.
 On 30 April, Hazard won his second La Liga title with Real Madrid following a 4–0 home win against Espanyol.
 On 28 May, he won his first Champions League title after Real Madrid beat Liverpool 1–0 in the final; he remained an unused substitute throughout the match.

 At the start of the 2022–23 season, Hazard was motivated to turn things around, as his previous seasons at Madrid were unconvincing.
 On 6 September 2022, Hazard assisted Luka Modrić and later scored his 200th career goal in his first Champions League game of the season in a 3–0 away victory against Celtic.
 Despite the promising start to the campaign, it was followed by subpar performances against the likes of Mallorca, Shakhtar Donetsk, or even fourth-tier Cacereño in the Copa del Rey, and Hazard was now definitely confined to the bench; the goal against Celtic would prove to be his last career goal.
 In March 2023, Hazard revealed that his relationship with Ancelotti has "completely broken down," and that the two "don't talk to each other."
-On 3 June, Hazard and Real Madrid reached a mutual agreement to terminate his contract at the end of the season, ending his time at the club after four years.
+On 3 June, Hazard and Real Madrid reached a mutual agreement to terminate his contract at the end of the season, ending his time at the club after four seasons.
 His run saw him score just 7 goals and assist only 12 times in 76 appearances across all competitions throughout his time at the Spanish capital, with many labelling him as "the greatest flop in Real Madrid history" and "one of the worst transfers ever."

-On 10 October 2023, three months after his departure from Madrid, Hazard announced his decision to retire from professional football at age 32.
+On 10 October 2023, Hazard announced his decision to retire from professional football at age 32.